 “Sir?” the Gunny replied.

-“I don’t approve of all these nicknames,” Morgan shot back.
+“I don’t approve of all these nicknames,” Carter shot back.
 “There’s no magic at work here, just some rotary cannons stuck into the side of a transport that’s long worn out its welcome in combat.”

 “Yes, sir, I’ll have the rest of the men dig in for the night ahead,” the Gunny replied quickly, again omitting the sir and rising to his feet.